Koteeswaran: Production

 Koteeswaran is based on Haach Mulacha Baap, a Marathi play written by B. V. Warerkar.
 It was directed by Sundar Rao Nadkarni who also produced the film with B. Radhakrishna under Sri Ganesh Movietone, and wrote the screenplay alongside Kangeyan.
 The dialogues were written by Thanjai N. Ramaiah Dass and Kangeyan.
 Cinematography was handled by G. K. Ramu, the art direction by D. S. Kotkavngar and the editing by Nadkarni.
 The final length of the film was 16246 feet.

 Soundtrack

 The music was composed by S. V. Venkatraman.
-The lyrics were written by Papanasam Sivan, Thanjai N. Ramaiah Dass, Gemini Seetharaman and T. K. Sundhara Vathiyar.

 Release and reception

 Koteeswaran was released on 13 November 1955, Diwali day.
 The Indian Express wrote, "Crisp and spicy dialogue is the highlight" of the film.